dinsmoro/VaccCheck/README.md

 Code checks for vaccine availability for supported sites.
 For all current supported sites it checks using an automated Chrome browser since those sites have chatbots that I could only figure out how to navigate with a real browser.

-If there is availability in your state, it will email/text-through-email whatever destinations you set. **RiteAid is localized to your zipcode**
+If there is availability in your state, it will email/text-through-email whatever destinations you set. **RiteAid is localized to your zipcode, Giant is very localized use multiple zipcodes per each Giant in your region**

 There is a time limit (user definable) between alerts, so it doesn't spam you.